15 Dec Webmart’s Glossary of Printing Terms

 The quantity of unit production, for example, books and sheets, delivered to the customer above the net amount ordered, usually uncharged at a run-on rate; also allowance to cover wastage.

-when laying out on computer: the process of performing page makeup automatically.
+the process of performing page makeup automatically on a computer.

 A paper containing up to 50% mechanical pulp, the remainder being chemical pulp.